Baptist Noel, 3rd Earl of Gainsborough

 Baptist Noel, 3rd Earl of Gainsborough (1684 – 17 April 1714) was an English peer and Member of Parliament.

 Early life

 Baptist Noel was born in 1684.
-He was the son of Baptist Noel and cousin of Wriothesley Noel, 2nd Earl of Gainsborough.
+He was the son of Baptist Noel and a cousin to Wriothesley Noel, 2nd Earl of Gainsborough.

 Career

 Noel inherited the earldom from his cousin in 1690.
 He served as the High Steward of Chipping Campden.

 Personal life

 Noel married his first cousin Lady Dorothy Manners, daughter of Catherine Wriothesley Noel (daughter of Baptist Noel, 3rd Viscount Campden) and John Manners, 1st Duke of Rutland.
 They had three sons and three daughters: